 Whenever possible, always keep credit cards, traveller’s cheques, passports and other forms of identification in different pockets when travelling.

+It is preferable to keep your passport with you at all times.
+It is also recommended to make 2 copies of the main page of your passport:

+**NEW WORDING**

+Whenever possible, always keep credit cards, traveller’s cheques, passports and other forms of identification in different pockets when travelling.

-It is preferable to keep your passport on your person at all times.
+It is preferable to keep your passport with you at all times.
 It is also recommended to make 2 copies of the main page of your passport: